ariaghora/anvil/README.md

 ## What this is

 Anvil runs neural networks without the typical ML stack.
-Load a safetensors file, run inference, get results.
-Currently implements enough operations to run vision models like SAM.
+Load a safetensors or ONNX file, run inference, get results.
+Currently implements enough operations to run vision models such as ResNet, YOLOv8, SAM (TinyViT).
 Your deployment is just a binary.
-No Python.
-No gigabytes of dependencies.
+No Python, no gigabytes of dependencies.
 Just compiled code running models.

 > [!CAUTION]
-> This library is only tested on macOS (MacBook M1) and Ubuntu 22.04.
+> This package is only tested on macOS (MacBook M1) and Ubuntu 22.04.
 It requires Accelerate framework on macOS and `openblas-dev` on Linux.

 ## Safetensors Models